A geometric feature tracking approach for noninvasive patient specific estimation of leaflet strain from 3D images of heart valves: Introduction

-Implications of leaflet strain on valve health and disease have been extensively investigated using finite element analysis (FEA)~\cite{rego_noninvasive_2018, narang_pre-surgical_2021, gaidulis_patient-specific_2022, mathur_tricuspid_2019, larue_tricuspid_nodate, laurence_febio_2025}.
-While these seminal studies have provided important insights into the fundamental mechanisms of leaflet biomechanics, the fidelity of FEA is highly dependent on how accurately the model reproduces the native valvular system.
-To date, patient-specific FEA of heart valves remains limited by the spatial resolution of 3DE imaging and requires simplification and individualized adjustment of models, especially for chordal structures~\cite{rego_noninvasive_2018, laurence_febio_2025}.
-Further, many of these studies also depend on leaflet tissue properties derived from animal or cadaver experiments, which further confounds simulation outcomes.
-The lack of a generalized framework for patient-specific valve modeling leads to user bias and variability, which may limit the reliability of these models in clinical practice.
+Assessment of leaflet strain is central to understanding the mechanical environment that drives tissue and cellular changes during valve disease initiation and progression~\cite{lee_quantification_2015, zhang_meso-scale_2016, zhang_simulating_2021, sadeghinia_quantified_2024}.
+Finite element analysis (FEA) has been widely used to investigate leaflet biomechanics and to examine the effects of annular dynamics~\cite{mathur_tricuspid_2019, larue_tricuspid_nodate}, papillary muscle displacement~\cite{spinner_effects_2012}, constitutive properties~\cite{wu_effects_2023, cai_effects_2019}, and annular geometry~\cite{salgo_effect_2002} on valve function~\cite{rego_noninvasive_2018, narang_pre-surgical_2021, gaidulis_patient-specific_2022, mathur_tricuspid_2019, larue_tricuspid_nodate, laurence_febio_2025, Bahadormanesh-Doppler-2026, pouch2012, Sadeghinia2023}.
+These studies have provided important insights into the fundamental mechanisms of valvular biomechanics.
+Despite these advances, the fidelity of FEA depends on how accurately the model reproduces the native valvular system.
+Most studies rely on animal, cadaveric, or in vitro data, and many incorporate tissue properties derived from non-human specimens.
+Even with image-derived FEA that enables patient-specific reconstruction from clinical imaging~\cite{kong_finite_2018, rego_noninvasive_2018, laurence_febio_2025, Bahadormanesh-Doppler-2026}, significant challenges remain.
+The spatial resolution of 3DE limits geometric accuracy.
+Complex leaflet morphology complicates fitting of finite element structures to image-derived models.
+These approaches often require model simplification and individualized adjustment of models, particularly for subvalvular chordal structures.
+Assumptions regarding surrogate chordal force representations are frequently necessary.
+The absence of a standardized and generalized framework for patient-specific valve modeling introduces user bias and variability, which may limit clinical reliability.